mobilemutex/ghidra_scripts/parser-detection/Ghidra Parser Function Detection Script.md

 **Multiple Report Formats**: Generates detailed console output, CSV reports for spreadsheet analysis, and HTML reports with interactive features for comprehensive documentation.

-## Installation and Setup

-### Prerequisites

-This script requires Ghidra 10.x or later with Python scripting support enabled.
-The script is designed to work with Ghidra's built-in Jython 2.7 interpreter and does not require additional Python packages beyond those included with Ghidra.

-### Installation Steps

-1. **Download the Script**: Save the `ghidra_parser_detector.py` file to your Ghidra scripts directory.
-The default location is typically:
-   - Windows: `%USERPROFILE%\ghidra_scripts`
-   - Linux/macOS: `~/ghidra_scripts`

-2. **Verify Script Location**: Open Ghidra and navigate to Window → Script Manager.
-The script should appear in the list of available scripts.
-If it doesn't appear, check that the file is in the correct directory and refresh the script manager.

-3. **Load Target Binary**: Open the binary you want to analyze in Ghidra.
-Ensure that the binary has been properly analyzed using Ghidra's auto-analysis features, as the script relies on function identification and symbol resolution.

-## Usage Instructions

-### Basic Usage

-To run the script with default settings:

-1. Open your target binary in Ghidra
-2. Navigate to Window → Script Manager
-3. Locate "ghidra_parser_detector.py" in the script list
-4. Double-click the script or select it and click "Run"
-5. Monitor the console output for progress updates
-6. Review results in the console and navigate to bookmarked functions

 ### Configuration Options